turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 ### Adding new friend

-Here also we will define 3 functions:
+Here also we will define 3 functions :

 * The `checkAlreadyFriends(pubkey1, pubkey2)` function checks whether two users are already friends with each other or not.
 This is needed to prevent duplicate channel between the same parties and will also be used to prevent a user from sending messages to other users unless they are friends.